 What is Quantitative Research?

-Types of Quantitative Research Methods
+Quantitative Research Methods with Examples

 There are four different types of quantitative research methods:

-1. Survey Research: Survey research is a research method where researchers can analyze customer behavior using sources such as online polls, surveys, questionnaires.
 This type of research can be conducted with a specific target audience group and also can be conducted across multiple groups along with comparative analysis.
 A prerequisite for this type of research is that the sample of respondents must have randomly selected members.
 This way, a researcher can easily maintain the accuracy of the obtained results as a huge variety of respondents will be addressed using random selection.
 Traditionally, survey research was conducted face-to-face or via phone calls but with the progress made by online mediums such as email or social media, survey research has spread to online mediums as well.

 Example of Survey Research Questions:

 - How was your experience with our customer care executive?

 - What are your thoughts on our current website?